 - ‘Close’ can refer to the act of shutting down, or being near someone or something

-To combat this challenge, our natural language processing algorithms that read and analyse uploaded texts leverage AI machine learning to make informed judgements about the context in which a word is being used.
+To combat this challenge, our AI and natural language processing algorithms read and analyze uploaded texts to make informed judgments about the context in which a word is being used.
 This contextual approach to text mining is done by looking at the entire construction of the text.

 The secret to effective data storytelling

 Generating contextual insights is important, but sharing this context with stakeholders is equally crucial.
 Doing so is an essential element of effective data storytelling that compels stakeholders to act.
-The ability to articulate context is essential to generating confidence that an insight accurately reflects the situation in which stakeholders are operating.
+Effectively articulating context is essential to generating confidence that an insight accurately reflects the situation in which stakeholders are operating.